 Recipe Notes & Variations

-- After washing basil leaves, we need to dry them thoroughly.
+- After washing basil leaves, I always dry them thoroughly.
 There should not be any water left out in them.
 Water will spoil the sauce, and we cannot store it for more days.

-- To dry the basil leaves, spread the leaves on a kitchen towel and leave them aside for a couple of hours.
+- To dry the basil leaves, spread them on a kitchen towel and leave them aside for a couple of hours.
 If I am out of time, I use my dehydrator to dry the leaves.
-Basil leaves will take 10 to 15 minutes to dry thoroughly.
+Basil leaves will only take 10 to 15 minutes to dry thoroughly.
+Do not leave them in the dehydrator for a long time.

 - If you have to make nut-free pesto, use sunflower seeds or pumpkin seeds to make this pesto.

-- In this recipe, I am using a food processer.
-But you could make pesto using a blender or Nutri bullet as well.
+- In this recipe, I am using a food processor.
+But you could make pesto using a blender or Nutri Bullet as well.

 - You could add a tablespoon of nutritional yeast to make it more cheesy.

-This almond pesto sauce is a versatile sauce that you can use in many ways.
-I am listing out some of my favorite ways to serve this vegan pesto sauce.
+This pesto sauce is versatile, and you can use it in many ways.
+Here are some of my favorite ways to serve this vegan pesto sauce.

-- Though I do not like to cook this almond basil pesto sauce, I use this homemade pesto as pizza sauce.
+- As pizza sauce: Though I do not like to cook this basil pesto sauce, I use this homemade pesto as pizza sauce.
 This basil sauce will fix your pizza cravings for sure.

-As I am not using water in this recipe, this recipe keeps well for about a month in the refrigerator.
+As I am not using water in this recipe, this basil pesto keeps well for about a month in the refrigerator.
 Make sure to dry the basil leaves after cleaning them with water thoroughly.

 If you want to store this almond pesto for more days, you can freeze it.
-Freeze the pesto in ice cube trays or small silicone molds so that we can thaw the required amount easily.
+Freeze the pesto in ice cube trays or small silicone molds so we can easily thaw the required amount.

 As you are here, you will like my other dip recipes